bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ```

 Pretty simple, but what does this buy us?
-First, it gives you a clear hook to impose, reason about and visualize high level structure to your schedule.
+First, it gives you a clear hook to impose, reason about, and visualize high-level structure to your schedule.
 Yearning for a linear, stage-like design?
 Just order your base sets!
 Secondly, it allows Bevy to set good default behavior for systems added by users, without removing their control.

 Let me tell you a story, set in a world where all of our rhetorical skeptic's points above are true, and no default set is added.